-Magnesium deficiency is incredibly common these days.
+Magnesium deficiency is surprisingly common these days.
 (14) Partly due to soil depletion and modern farming methods.
 And partly due to our diets filled with processed junk.

-Even if you eat healthy, it can be hard to get enough magnesium.
-Not just due to soil depletion like I mentioned above but also due to the fact that most foods contain it in relatively small amounts.
-You’d have to eat 5 avocados or about 130g of cashews daily to get your daily requirement for magnesium which is 400mg.
+Even if you eat healthily, it can be hard to get enough magnesium.
+That’s because most foods contain it in relatively small amounts.
+You’d have to eat 5 avocados or about 130g of cashews daily to get your daily requirement for magnesium (400mg).

 Magnesium is without a doubt one of the most important natural supplements for rumination.
 But also for other aspects of health like testosterone, cognitive function, and memory.